Establishes a device as the current device.

 Keyword parameters can be specified in any sequence in the parameter list.
 A parameter list can consist entirely of keyword parameters, or it can contain a mix of positional and keyword parameters.
 (Commonly, the positional parameters are specified first (in their correct positions) followed by the keyword parameters.)
 You must separate all parameters (positional or keyword) with a colon (:).
 A parameter list of keyword parameters has the following general syntax:

 The individual parameters and their positions are highly device-dependent.
 As a general rule, you can specify the same parameters and values using either a positional parameter or a keyword parameter.
 You can specify a letter code string as a keyword parameter by using the /PARAMS keyword.

 The name of the mnemonic space that contains the device control mnemonics used by this device.
-By default, InterSystems IRIS provides two mnemonic spaces: ^%XMAG for magnetic tape devices, and ^%X364 (ANSI X3.64 compatible) for all other devices and sequential files.
+By default, InterSystems IRIS provides the mnemonic space ^%X364 (ANSI X3.64 compatible) for all devices and sequential files.
 Default mnemonic spaces are assigned by device type.